Gravity battery: Development

 The earliest form of a device that used gravity to power mechanical movement was the pendulum clock, invented in 1656 by Christiaan Huygens.
 The clock was powered by the force of gravity using an escapement mechanism, that made a pendulum move back and forth.
-Since then, gravity batteries have advanced into systems that can harness the power of gravity and turn it into electricity for large scale energy storage.
+Since then, gravity batteries have advanced into systems that can utilize the force due to gravity, and turn it into electricity for large scale energy storage.

 The first gravity based pumped-storage hydroelectricity (PSH) system was developed in 1907 in Switzerland.
 In 1930, pumped-storage came to the United States by the Connecticut Electric and Power Company.
 As of 2019, the total world capacity for PSH is 168 GW (gigawatts).
 The United States has 23 GW capacity from PSH, accounting for nearly 2% of the energy supply system and 95% of utility-scale energy storage in the US.
 Gravity based pumped-storage electricity is currently the largest form of grid energy storage in the world.

 In 2012, Martin Riddiford and Jim Reeves developed the first functioning prototype of GravityLight, a small-scale gravity battery that is now commercially available in certain countries.

 Energy Vault, a Swiss company founded in 2017, stores electricity using a crane that raises and lowers blocks of concrete.
 In late 2020, a prototype built in Arbedo-Castione used six cranes on a 110-meter-high tower to move 35-ton concrete blocks with a capacity of 80 megawatt hours.
+In May 2024, the 25 MW/100 MWh Rudong EVx gravity energy storage system (GESS) situated in Rudong County (at coordinates 32.526 121.091) was commissioned by China Tianying Co.
+(CNTY).
+On the other hand, in September 2025, Energy Vault Holdings has contracted the supply of 3 GWh of battery energy storage systems (BESS) from Chinese lithium-ion battery manufacturer REPT BATTERO Energy Co Ltd for projects in the US.

 Gravitricity, founded in 2011 by Peter Fraenkel, built a 15-meter 250-kilowatt gravity battery prototype near Edinburgh, Scotland that started trial operations and grid-connection in April 2021.